dehesa/CodableCSV/README.md

 -   `delimiters` (default: `(field: ",", row: "\n")`) specify the field and row delimiters.

     CSV fields are separated within a row with _field delimiters_ (commonly a "comma").
 CSV rows are separated through _row delimiters_ (commonly a "line feed").
 You can specify any unicode scalar, `String` value, or `nil` for unknown delimiters.

+-   `escapingStrategy` (default: `.doubleQuote`) specify the Unicode scalar used to escape fields.

+    CSV fields can be escaped in case they contain priviledge characters, such as field/row delimiters.
+Commonly the escaping character is a double quote (i.e. `"`), by setting this configuration value you can change it (e.g. a single quote), or disable the escaping functionality.

 -   `headers` (default: `[]`) indicates whether the CSV data has a header row or not.